Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= TODO 3.4.9 =
+- Updated the settings menu slug to make it unique.

 = 3.4.8 =
 - Fixed an issue with the shortcode inserter interface showing the last 5 items only.
 - The "show_size" shortcode parameter will work correctly with the fancy template now.